BananaAcid/ai-operator/README.md

 Saving settings with `Automatically use same settings next time:` **`yes`**  will directly go to the prompt on next launch, and will not ask for any options.

-Or use `baio --no-update`
+Or use `baio --no-update` to prevent saving.

 ### Edit settings

-If you saved the settings, but you want to be able to be asked again, use:
+If you want to be asked again for the settings, right at the start, use:
 ```bash
 baio --settings
 ```

+You can also write `:s` into the prompt to open the settings.

 ### Add a file while prompting